*NEW FOR 2026! – Our Online Composite Door Designer With Live Quotations Click Here*

 Please reach us at info@dhglazingandrepairs.co.uk if you cannot find an answer to your question.
 We are more than happy too help!

-It’s one of the most common calls we get after fitting new double (or triple) glazing: “I’ve just spent good money on new windows and now they’re steaming up – what’s gone wrong??”
+It’s one of the most common asked questions in the industry after fitting new double (or triple) glazing: “I’ve just spent good money on my new windows and now they have condensation – what’s gone wrong??”

 99% of the time… nothing is wrong.
 Here’s what’s really happening: